 Instead of automatically helping with a task, we should adapt activities as needed to allow them to do as much as possible for as long as possible.Dailycaring.com

-For seniors with severe dementia or Alzheimer’s a Busy Board may be enough to help them feel that they are accomplishing a task.
+For seniors with severe dementia or Alzheimer’s busy boards may be enough to help them feel that they are accomplishing a task.

-And if you are a crafter or very handy at sewing, you may even want to try to make your very own Busy Blanket!
+And if you or other family caregivers are very handy at sewing, you may even want to try to make your very own fidget blankets!

 Board Games and More